Alex Killorn: Tampa Bay Lightning (2012–2023)

 Killorn finished the 2020–21 pandemic-shortened season playing in all 56 games with 15 goals, 18 assists and 33 points recorded.
-After defeating the inner-state rival Florida Panthers in six games, the Carolina Hurricanes in six games and the New York Islanders in the first three rounds of the 2021 playoffs, Killorn sustained a broken fibula on June 28, 2021, in game 1 of the 2021 Stanley Cup Finals when blocking a shot from Montreal Canadiens defenseman Jeff Petry; he did not play the rest of the series although he tried to do so after returning to practice just days after the injury occurred.
+After defeating the inner-state rival Florida Panthers in six games, the Carolina Hurricanes in six games and the New York Islanders in the first three rounds of the 2021 playoffs, Killorn sustained a broken fibula on June 28, 2021, in game one of the 2021 Stanley Cup Final when blocking a shot from Montreal Canadiens defenseman Jeff Petry; he did not play the rest of the series although he tried to do so after returning to practice just days after the injury occurred.
 In his absence, the Lightning went on to defeat the Canadiens in five games to win the Stanley Cup for the second consecutive season.
 He would end the playoffs with eight goals and nine assists for 17 points while playing in 19 games.

 On October 28, 2021, Killorn recorded his 200th NHL assist on a goal scored by Andrej Sustr in a 5–1 win over the Arizona Coyotes.
 Killorn kept up his durability in the 2021–22 season by playing all 82 games again and putting up 25 goals, 34 assists and 59 points.
 In the 2022 playoffs, Killorn and the Lightning would defeat the Toronto Maple Leafs in seven games in the first round (erasing a 3–2 series deficit in doing so), the inner-state rival and Presidents' Trophy-winning Florida Panthers in a four-game sweep in the second round and the New York Rangers in six games in the third round to clinch a third consecutive appearance Stanley Cup Finals (fourth in Killorn's Lightning tenure) and would go on to lose in six games to the Colorado Avalanche.
 He was held goalless in the playoffs for the first time in his career and recorded four assists for four points in all 23 games played.
 Following the season, Killorn was again nominated for the Bill Masterton Memorial Trophy but wasn’t a top three finalist by the NHL.

 Killorn finished the 2022–23 season playing in all 82 games again and putting up career highs in goals (27), assists (37) and points (64).
 As the Lightning opened the 2023 playoffs matched up against the Toronto Maple Leafs in the opening round for the second consecutive season, Killorn followed up with three goals and two assists for five points in all six games as the Lightning would this time lose to the Maple Leafs in six games.